Deal or No Deal (New Zealand game show)

-Deal or No Deal in New Zealand is the New Zealand version of the international game show format.
-After Prime TV's success airing the Australian version of Deal or No Deal in New Zealand, a New Zealand produced version launched on TV3 on 6 June 2007.
-The show is hosted by radio comedian Jeremy Corbett and each show airs for one hour, on a Wednesday night, from 7:30pm to 8:30pm.
-The 26 cases range in value from $0.10 to $200,000.
+Deal or No Deal is the New Zealand version of the international game show format Deal or No Deal.
+After Prime TV's success airing the Australian version of Deal or No Deal, in New Zealand, a local version was launched on TV3 on 6 June 2007.
+The show was hosted by radio comedian Jeremy Corbett and each show aired for one hour, on Wednesday nights, from 7:30pm to 8:30pm.
+The 26 cases ranged in value from $0.10 to $200,000.